Jul 24, 2018

 Nest construction has begun in earnest as sticks are brought up to the platform and meticulously arranged.
 As the season progresses, the female will hang out at the nest and the male will go fishing.

 Maybe you've been keeping tabs on the osprey, but you've noticed an empty nest at night.

 The female osprey will stay at the platform when there are eggs or chicks in the nest, but both parents often sleep away from the platform when it's empty.
 Osprey seem to prefer to sleep or roost in nearby trees, much like eagles.
 When the female osprey is close to laying the first egg, she sometimes spends the night in the nest.

 Osprey nest construction is in full-swing with changes to the arrangement and the addition of new materials daily.
 The male usually fetches most of the nesting material - sometimes breaking dead sticks off nearby trees as he flies past - and the female arranges it.
 This stick that he's delivering is about 5.5 feet long!
 You'll also notice several various mosses, which all seemed to de be delivered to the nest at about the same time.
-Nests on artificial platforms, especially in a pair’s first season, are relatively small- less than 2.5' in diameter and 3" - 6" deep.
+Nests on artificial platforms, especially in a pairs first season, are relatively small- less than 2.5 feet in diameter and 3 to 6 inches deep.
 After generations of adding to the nest year after year, osprey can end up with massive nests weighing up to 200 lbs.!

 As the male osprey work out just whose nesting spot this is, they take turns chasing each other off.
 They can get a little aggressive!
 Our view is limited to the perspective the camera is fixed at, so sometimes we only get to see half the battle!

 Females get the benefit of courtship feeding before laying eggs, when their mates take on the full time job of bringing home the bacon, errrr... fish.
 Females use body language to send the message.
 Aha! says the male, she says it's time for me to do the grocery shopping.